DiogenesVX/nvidia-xswitch/README.md

    2. Make sure you have NVIDIA driver properly installed.
     On Debian follow this guide: [wiki.debian.org](https://wiki.debian.org/NvidiaGraphicsDrivers)

-    In short, these are the standatd steps (tested on Debian Sid):
+   In short, these are the standard steps (tested on Debian Sid):

            sudo nano /etc/apt/sources.list